KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 - The exit in the Sith Base on Taris was labelled incorrectly (Reported by 134340Goat)
 - The pause animation on the Star Forge when confronting Bastila had the wrong participant: [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)
 - The player would suffer stage fright right before racing for the Hidden Beks [ISSUE #12](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/12)
+- There is an inaccessible container in The One's compound
 - Two female Jedi in the Dantooine enclave stop walking after being talked to (Reported by ebmar) [ISSUE #31](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/31)
 - Two Sith archaeologists are female instead of male: [Male Sith Archaeologist Restoration 1.0](http://deadlystream.com/forum/files/file/1204-male-sith-archaeologist-restoration/)
 - Two Sith are standing too close in the Taris destruction sequence: [Taris Escape Sequence Adjustments 1.1](http://deadlystream.com/forum/files/file/1192-taris-escape-sequence-adjustments/)
 - Two Twi'lek Czerka Liaison Officers on Kashyyyk didn't respond well to interruption (Reported by Salk) [ISSUE #23](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/23)
 - Various fixes on Korriban: [JC's Korriban: Back in Black for K1](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
 - War Droid texture variants didn't properly display the blaster texture (Reported by Sith Holocron) [ISSUE #46](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/46)
+- When entering Deshdae, certain sound effects that play during the cutscene may continue playing after they should have stopped: [The Comprehensive KOTOR Bug Fix Collection](https://www.nexusmods.com/kotor/mods/75)
 - Your party can be seen in the background of the Taris destruction sequence: [Taris Escape Sequence Adjustments 1.1](http://deadlystream.com/forum/files/file/1192-taris-escape-sequence-adjustments/)
 - Yuthura only attacks with one of her lightsabers